 The interaction of mobility and power is more pronounced in sprinting since limited mobility can misplace force in the kinetic chain.
 However, the concept still applies to long-distance running.
 A 2019 study published in the Journal of Strength and Conditioning Research suggests that sagittal and frontal plane kinematic parameters including range of motion in the hips and knees enhanced running economy.

-These dynamic stretches focus on developing mobility in chronically tight or weak areas for runners: the hips, ankles, and upper back.
+These dynamic stretches for runners focus on developing mobility in chronically weak areas for runners: the hips, ankles, and upper back.
 When done consistently, these mobility exercises will also strengthen the neuromuscular pathways.
-As those pathways bolster, you will notice better movement patterns in your runs.
-For example, improve ankle mobility will lead to a better forward lean and less ground contact time.
+As those pathways bolster, you will notice improved running form.
+For example, improving ankle mobility may lead to a better forward lean and less ground contact time.

-Perform each of these movements for 6-8 reps per side.
-You can do them before runs, after runs, or anytime you fit them in.
+Perform each of these movements for 6-10 reps per side.
+You can do them before runs or strength training, after runs, or anytime you fit them in.
 Aim to include these in your routine a few times per week.
-As with any mobility work, wear comfortable clothing that permits a full range of motion (such as these Adidas Aeroknit leggings!).

 Whether you are running or doing a squat, ankle mobility is essential for healthy movement patterns.
 If you suffer from Achilles, plantar fasciitis, or other ankle/foot issues, improving ankle mobility should be a priority.

 Come into a half-kneeling position, with one knee on the ground directly below your hip and the other leg bent with the foot on the ground.
 Open your hip so that your knee is in line with your ankle.
 Gently press your knee forward toward your toes while keeping your heel firmly rooted on the ground.
 Be mindful that your knee does not drift off of the center of your toes.